NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 *Derivative and gradient*

-Derivative of a function tells us how to change inputs to the function in a way that increases or decreases the output of the function, so we can get closer to the minimum or maximum of the function [source](https://machinelearningmastery.com/gradient-in-machine-learning/).

-Basically, the derivative of a function at a point tells us the direction of the steepest ascent, and taking the negative of that value will give the direction of the steepest descent, which is what we want.
+The derivative of a function tells us how to change the input in order to increase or decrease the output, which helps us move closer to the function's minimum or maximum [source](https://machinelearningmastery.com/gradient-in-machine-learning/).
+In essence, the derivative at a point indicates the direction of steepest ascent; taking its negative gives the direction of steepest descent, which is what we want.

-A gradient is the derivative of a multivariable function, which a loss function is.

-Therefore, backpropagation is an algorithm that calculates the gradients of the loss function.
+A gradient is simply the derivative of a multivariable function such as a loss function and is represented as a vector of partial derivatives.
+Thus, backpropagation is the algorithm that calculates these gradients.

 #### Gradient Descent

-All that backpropagation does is, it calculates the gradient (the direction and magnitude of the steepest descent), but this gradient needs to be applied to the
-model parameters to move them towards the minimum of the function.
-This process is called gradient descent.
+While backpropagation calculates the gradient (i.e., the direction and magnitude of steepest descent), gradient descent is the process of applying that gradient to the model parameters to move them toward the minimum of the loss function.

 *Recap*

-- Inputs are multiplied by the weigths during the forward pass.
+- Forward Pass: Inputs are multiplied by the weights.
-- Loss function is used to calculate the error.
+- Loss Calculation: The loss function measures the error.
-- Gradients are calculated using backpropagation alorithm.
+- Backpropagation: Gradients are computed using the backpropagation algorithm.
-- The weights are adjusted by the taking the negative of the gradient in a step called gradient descent.
+- Parameter Update: The weights are updated by subtracting the gradient in a process called gradient descent.

 ### Automatic differentiation (AD)

-There are different ways of computing derivatives, numerical, symbolic and AD.
-The first two have [disadvantages](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf) of its own and cannot be used in deep learning.

-AD is an efficient/algorithmic way to compute the derivates during the backpropagation process.
-It uses computational graphs.
+There are several methods for computing derivatives: numerical differentiation, symbolic differentiation, and automatic differentiation (AD).
+The first two have disadvantages that make them less suitable for deep learning [source](https://www.jmlr.org/papers/volume18/17-468/17-468.pdf).
+AD is an efficient, algorithmic way to compute derivatives during backpropagation, utilizing computational graphs to manage the calculations.